input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 For example, with **5% adversarial stake**, it would take **184 years** for an adversary to obtain a single adversarial block at the critical juncture—an extremely unlikely event.

-Assuming that having **less than one chance over a 5-year period** is discouraging enough, we have plotted the following graph:
+Assuming that having a probability of less than one occurrence in a **5-year period** is discouraging enough—such as when there are more than 20 trailing blocks at a 30% adversarial stake—we have plotted the following graph:

 <div align="center">
   <img src="graph-forking-mixing.png" alt="Expected number of trailing blocks per epoch, Self Mixing and Forking" width="600">